 - Line Guard Set

 - 3.5″ hole saw bit

 - Hex Wrench

-I chose the Mr Cool DIY ductless mini split (model DIY-18-HP-230A) because of the price, features, size, and it is 100% DIY.
+I chose the Mr Cool DIY 18k ductless mini split system because of price, features, size, and ease of installation.

-The refrigerant lines are pre-charged with R410A refrigerant, which eliminates the need for a professional installation.
+The refrigerant lines are pre-charged with R410A refrigerant.
+As a result, this eliminates the need to hire a hvac technician for a professional installation.

-The features of the Mr Cool DIY mini split supported my needs even though it may not have the features of more expensive brands.
-Below are the features I like most:
+The features of the Mr Cool DIY mini split supported my needs based on the following factors:

 - Dual heat pump and AC unit.

 - Refrigerant leakage detection system ensures the system operates efficiently without degradation due to corrosion.

 - WiFi adapter allows it to be connected to the Internet and controlled remotely via an app.